zoltanctoth/ceu-cloud-class/aws.md

 * * *

-## What Services Will Be Tested On The Exam??
+## What Services Will Be Tested On The Exam?
 - `S3`
 - `Glacier`
 - `EC2`